i-yam-jeremy/cbhe/README.md

 Since many Huffman trees are generated, the dictionary becomes very large.
 This makes it only useful for extremely large text files.

 ## Overall Review
-This algorithm does not have much practical use, however I enjoyed created my own compression algorithm and have learned some so in the future I can make a better one.
+This algorithm does not have much practical use, however I enjoyed created my own compression algorithm and have learned from it so in the future I can make a better one.